Elizabeth Arden: Career

 In 1909, Arden formed a partnership with Elizabeth Hubbard, another culturist.
 The business relationship dissolved in 1910.
 Wanting to have a trade name, she used "Elizabeth" to save money on her salon signs.
-She chose the last name, "Arden", from a nearby farm.
-Thus the trade name "Elizabeth Arden" was formed.
-From there, Arden founded the Red Door salon in New York in 1910, which has remained synonymous with her name ever since (see under Elizabeth Arden, Inc.).
+Some biographers say she picked the last name "Arden" from the Tennyson poem Enoch Arden, but at least one suggest that it came from reading eulogies for railroad baron E.H.
+Harriman who died in 1909, was interested in horses (as she was), and had a nearby estate named Arden.
+Her salons were originally named Salon d'Oro, each with a trademark signature red door for which they were later named.

 In 1912, Arden traveled to France to learn beauty and facial massage techniques used in the Parisian beauty salons.
 She returned with a collection of rouges and tinted powders that she had created.
 She began expanding her international operations in 1915 and started opening salons across the world.
 In 1934, she opened the Maine Chance residential spa in Rome, Maine, the first destination beauty spa in the United States.
 It operated until 1970.

 Arden was largely responsible for establishing makeup as proper and appropriate, even necessary, for a ladylike image; previously makeup had often been associated with lower classes and prostitutes.
 She targeted middle-aged and plain women for whom beauty products promised a youthful, beautiful image.
 In her salons and through her marketing campaigns, she stressed teaching women how to apply makeup and pioneered such concepts as scientific formulation of cosmetics, beauty makeovers, and coordinating colors of eye, lip and facial makeup.

 In 1962, the French government awarded Arden the Légion d'Honneur, in recognition of her contribution to the cosmetics industry.